A Bootstrap Multigrid Eigensolver

 \subsection{Convergence analysis}

-The main ingredient in proving convergence of the two-grid method for the Laplace-Beltrami finite element eigen-problem is to bridge the connection between the geometric projection on the surface with existing two-grid convergence results for the Laplace eigen-problem on the plane.
-The error introduced by the projection between non-hierarchical finite element spaces that arises in this setting is accounted for in the final estimate we derive.
+The main ingredient in proving the convergence of Algorithm \ref{alg:tg} is to bridge the connection between the geometric projection on the surface \cite{Dziuk2013finite} with existing two-grid convergence results (e.g., see \cite{HuCheng11ieig,ZhouHul14MaxEig}) for the Laplace eigenvalue problem on the plane.
+The error introduced by the projection between non-hierarchical spaces that arises in this setting is accounted for in the final estimate we derive.

-We use the following lemmas to obtain the convergence estimate of the two-grid method for the Laplace-Beltrami eigen-problem.
+We use the following lemmas to obtain the convergence estimate of the two-grid method for the Laplace-Beltrami eigenvalue problem.
 The first lemma, Lemma \ref{lem:infsup} (e.g. see \cite{babuvska1989finite,HuCheng11ieig}), gives the stability estimate for the discrete shifted problem.